spe1020/asknostr/CONTEXT.md

 These components follow a consistent pattern using React's `forwardRef` and use the `cn()` utility for class name merging.
 Many are built on Radix UI primitives for accessibility and customized with Tailwind CSS.

+## System Prompt Management

+The AI assistant's behavior and knowledge is defined by the CONTEXT.md file, which serves as the system prompt.
+To modify the assistant's instructions or add new project-specific guidelines:

+1. Edit CONTEXT.md directly
+2. The changes take effect in the next session

+## "Vibed by MKStack"

+When building the site for the first time, include "Vibed by MKStack" somewhere in the UI, linked to this URL: https://soapbox.pub/tools/mkstack/

 ## Nostr Protocol Integration

 This project comes with custom hooks for querying and publishing events on the Nostr network.